petermanmj/le-kitchen/README.md

 # Extra Construction Items to Consider / bid

 # Bifold door to deck
 It's not clear if this is in the budget.
-It would be a very nice addition.
+It would be a nice addition.
 Expected work:
 * Remove current door/windows to ~120in wide opening
 * build new header across opening
 * replace and frame in new upper glass units